cloudfoundry/bosh-bootloader/README.md

 1. `eval $(bbl print-env)` to target the director that you just created.

-1. `bosh ssh` `bosh deploy` or `bosh status` should all just work with no further information needed from bbl.
+1. `bosh ssh`, `bosh deploy` or `bosh status` should all just work with no further information needed from bbl.

 For detailed, IAAS specific instructions see your preferred IAAS's getting started guide: